 - Run the Share Package geoprocessing tool to add the vector tile package to your portal.

 - Sign in to the portal website and open Content > My Content.
 You must have privileges to publish hosted tile layers.

 - Click your tile package to display its item details page and click Publish.

-- Type a title and tags and click Publish.
+- Type tags and click Publish.

 - If your vector tile package is smaller than 2 GB, you can use the previous method to add to your portal and publish a tile layer, or you can sign in to the portal and add the vector tile package.